elstc/cakephp-social_login/README.md

-# Elastic/SocialLogin plugin for CakePHP 3
+# SocialLogin plugin for CakePHP 3

 ## Installation